mfathei/angular-and-laravel/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## build in laravel public/app folder
+change this setting in angular.json file `"outputPath": "../back-end/public/app",` note `back-end` is the folder name for ur laravel back end project <br>
 `ng build --base-href /app/` or
 `ng build --prod --base-href /app/`